‘Jersey Shore’ Spoilers: Angelina’s Wedding Day Arrives Along With Some Surprises

 Jersey Shore: Family Vacation will air tonight the first of four episodes of the season that will focus on the wedding of castmate Angelina Pivarnick and fiance Chris Larangeira.
 This episode will begin a sequence of events and surprises that concluded in what was reported to be the most explosive interactions between the cast ever seen on the series.

 In a new Instagram share, Angelina responded to a fan who asked in the comments section of her post when they would be able to see all the episodes surrounding her wedding.
-She revealed that tonight’s episode would begin an arc that would last for the next three weeks.
+She revealed that tonight’s episode would begin an arc that will play out over the next three weeks.

 IT’S HAPPENING! ????
 The wedding festivities begin on next Jerzday’s new #JSFamilyVacation. ???? pic.twitter.com/CJK9eweuUm